BesenbacherLab/bbq_pipeline/README.md

 ## Usage

 The usage of this workflow is also described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=carmenoroperv/bbq_pipeline).
-(Will be published once the repo is public)

 ### Step 1: Install snakemake